Juliang0705/ELang/README.md

 # ELang
-a partially Emoji-based interpreted language
+an intepreted language that supports function and array